4 Social Media Mistakes That Can Sink Your Business

 4) Not making the most of trending topics

 Breaking news headlines, pop culture, or plain silly things that we think about, anything can become a trending topic on social media.
 Trending topics are searched by your existing and potential target audience worldwide and drive traffic to your social media profile(s).
 This step also leads to an increase in the number of views, shares, likes, clicks, and even conversions.

 Aligning yourself to trending topics is all about posting the right thing at the right time to cash in on the opportunities abundant on social media.
 Not doing so can inevitably lead to your brand or business lagging behind the competition as it won’t get as much visibility in the social media space.

 Here is how you can make the most of trending topics on social media platforms:

 • Stepping up the trending topic game.
 It is true that trends are not easy to anticipate, at least in advance.
 However, it is not impossible either.
-Start by thinking of all upcoming events, special days, festivals on an international scale and work on creating the trending topic.
-For instance, around Valentine’s Day, you can work on topics that speak volumes about the day of love or for Easter you can get people talking about the most unique Easter egg they have made.
+Start by thinking of all upcoming events, special days, and festivals on an international scale and work on creating the trending topic.
+For instance, around Valentine’s Day, you can work on topics that speak volumes about the day of love, or for Easter you can get people talking about the most unique Easter egg they have made.
 Alternatively, you could create a topic on the much-discussed “death” of Jon Snow on HBO’s Game of Thrones.

 • Using the trends to curate and create content.
-When you know the trending topics on social media channels, you can either jump in the conversations or use them to create and curate content to be posted on your business’s profile.
+When you know the trending topics on social media channels, you can either jump into the conversations or use them to create and curate content to be posted on your business’s profile.
 When you create content that revolves around recent trends, you can definitely attract views and generate more engagement on the profile.